nekomagenta/Cerberus22/README.md

 # Neural Challenges
 This respoitory will contain all challnges I finished.
 Most, if not all, will be written in python.
+Feel free to use any code written here!

 ## Challanges:
   ### 1. Guessing game